markgw/uh-nlp2021/docs/week2/index.md

-## Extension/Final project suggestion: Pun generation
+## Final project suggestion: Pun generation
 The idea here would be to develop a simple application that utilizes the NLP pipeline for generating food related puns.
 To do so, you will implement a method that accepts a simple expression as input, replaces a word in it with a new (punny) word and returns the new expression.
 You are expected to use either spaCy or your `process_text` for this exercise, in addition to NLTK's CMU library.

 To get food-related words, we will query [Thesaurus Rex](http://ngrams.ucd.ie/therex3).
 Thesaurus Rex mines categorical relations and adjectival modifiers of nouns from the web.
 To query and use Thesaurus Rex's API, install the following packages: